ove/ove-asset-manager/docs/Usage.md

 Regardless of the number of a files in an asset, there will be a single file designated as the *Index File*; a link to this is provided in a column of the asset table.

 As well as assets, a project can contain a *project file*, which explains how its assets should be displayed by OVE.
-This file can be edited (or created if it does not yet exist) by clicking on the `Edit project file' button above the table.
+This file can be edited (or created if it does not yet exist) by clicking on the `Edit project file` button above the table.